department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2021-01-13-web-component-library.md

 ### Objective

-The goal is to establish a component library based on [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), which are a browser standard.
+The goal is to establish a component library using the [Web Components standard](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 This will eventually supercede the current `component-library` code and some of the liquid HTML templates currently in `vets-website`.
 A non-goal is creating an entirely new visual experience as part of the component library.

 The intended audience for this document is frontend engineers.